Meditation Practice Schedule (all times EST)

 Many people find meditating with other people, both online and in person, to be a supportive experience.
 Maybe you will, too!
 No knowledge, belief, or non-belief is required to practice with us.
 During the quiet practice period, you are free to practice your Way as long as you maintain a quiet practice environment for everyone else in attendance.

 Our morning meditations are in the quiet.
-We sit together for 25 minutes and practice returning to ease in the body.
+We sit together for either 50 minutes (at 7:00 a.m. each weekday morning) or 25 minutes and practice returning to ease in the body.
 There’s nothing to achieve and nothing to attain.
 You don’t have to push anything out or away.
 You don’t have to feel any particular way, or achieve any particular state of mind or being.
 It is a practice of being sincere with yourself.
-After the meditation, whoever is leading will read a paragraph or two from generally a Buddhist or indigenous author, and then there’s an opportunity for everyone to share reflections and questions.
+After the meditation, there’s an opportunity for everyone to share reflections and questions.

 How can I join a public practice on Zoom and what can I expect?